Comcast Q3 2020 earnings: Peacock sign-ups surge while traditional cable subscribers fall

 - Revenue for Q3: $25.5 billion

-- Adjusted Net Income for Q3: $3.0 billion
+- Adjusted net income for Q3: $3.0 billion

-“We are nearly eight months into this pandemic – and despite many harsh realities, I couldn’t be more pleased and proud of how our team has worked together across the company to find safe and creative solutions to successfully operate in this environment,” Brian L. Roberts, Chairman and Chief Executive Officer of Comcast, said.
+“We are nearly eight months into this pandemic—and despite many harsh realities, I couldn’t be more pleased and proud of how our team has worked together across the company to find safe and creative solutions to successfully operate in this environment,” Brian L. Roberts, chairman and chief executive officer of Comcast, said.
 “We are executing at the highest level; and perhaps, most importantly, accelerating innovation, which will drive long-term future growth.

 “This third quarter, we delivered the best broadband results in our company’s history.
-Driven by our industry-leading platform and strategic focus on broadband, aggregation and streaming, we added a record 633,000 high-speed internet customers and 556,000 total net new customer relationships.
+Driven by our industry-leading platform and strategic focus on broadband, aggregation, and streaming, we added a record 633,000 high-speed internet customers and 556,000 total net new customer relationships.
 At the same time, we’re growing our entertainment platforms with the addition of Flex, which has a significant positive impact on broadband churn and customer lifetime value.
 Our integrated strategy is also driving results in streaming with nearly 22 million sign-ups for Peacock to date, and we are exceeding our expectations on all engagement metrics in only a few months.”